wang-mengdi/sph-thin-film/README.md

         $ xmake r sph_bubble -test 18 -o output

 The point positions etc. will be saved as binary files in `./output`.
-Please contact me if you need assistance with visualization.
+Feel free to [contact me](https://wang-mengdi.github.io/) if you need assistance with visualization.

 For those interested in simulating bubbles, we encourage you to follow our subsequent work: